 Please explain the standards and certifications you look for, to make sure that their products are of superior quality?

 BIS / ISI marks are the general quality marks for the products in India.
-However, the Indian market has a great scope of improvement in ensuring quality marks for many architectural hardware products.
+However, the Indian market has a great scope for improvement in ensuring quality marks for many architectural hardware products.
 Many hardware companies have achieved ISO 9001 certifications for quality management though, which can be looked into.
-Products with CE mark represent conformity to EU standards.
+Products with a CE mark represent conformity to EU standards.